ericboles/mautic-postmark-mailer/README.md

 This plugin enable Mautic 5 to run Postmark as an email transport.
 Features:

 - API transport.
-This transport can send up to 2000 emails per API request which makes it very fast compared to SMTP.
 - Bounce webhook handling.
-This plugin will unsubscribe contacts in Mautic based on the hard bounces while Postmark will take care of the soft bounce retrieals.
+This plugin will unsubscribe contacts in Mautic based on the hard bounces while Postmark will take care of the soft bounce retries.

 #### Mautic Mailer DSN Scheme